sierratjv/Batstone_Lab_UNIX_Tutorial/README.md

 To create symbolic link, type ``ln -s <path to the file/folder to be linked> <the path of the link to be created>``.

 Troubleshooting:
-- When changing the path for creating the symbolic link, remember to redo the symbolic link.
+- When the system cannot find the symbolic link, check the pathname of the original files to see if they are the same one used to create the symbolic link.
+If not, re-create the symbolic link with the correct pathname.

 ### Tab complete
 This saves time for typing out a command.